 See the probability that a portfolio would have made money over time while holding a given number of stocks based on the historical performance of random Motley Fool stock picks.
 All stocks are of equal weight in their analysis.

 Honestly, I think this is a bit gimmicky.
-It’s a simulator based on Motley Fool stock picks, it seems like a marketing tool, in my opinion.
+It’s a simulator based on Motley Fool stock picks, and it seems like a marketing tool.

 Allocators